-Theft is a consideration in Fiji (like at home) and it's always a good idea not to leave things unattended when in the towns or villages.
+Before leaving home, photocopy your passport, airline voucher and make a note of your credit card and ATM card numbers in case you lose or misplace them.
+Theft is a consideration in Fiji (like at home) so it is always a good idea not to leave things unattended when in the towns or villages.
 Do not carry large amounts of cash with you and always be aware of what you are carrying, especially personal valuables like cameras, jewellery and watches.
 Do not display valuable items or leave them lying around in such a way that might tempt a thief.
+You may also like to look up the contact details of your country's consulate in Fiji.